 Forbidden Rice Risotto with Kale Pesto

-A twist on classic Italian risotto made with forbidden (black) rice and topped with kale pesto.
+A twist on classic Italian risotto prepared with Forbidden rice and topped with a homemade kale pesto.

-I’m sort of ashamed to admit this (since I try and do believe in eating seasonably as much as possible), but I’ve definitely bought basil in winter before.
-I know!
-Cue immense guilt.
-I blame Trader Joe’s.
+I’m sort of ashamed to admit this since I believe in eating seasonably as much as possible, but I definitely buy fresh basil on occasion in the winter months.

-I loved the pop of color it added to the dark, purple risotto!
+I loved the pop of color that the kale pesto adds to the dark Forbidden rice risotto!

 Forbidden Rice Risotto with Kale Pesto

-- 1 large bunch of kale, stems removed and discarded
+- 1 large bunch of kale stems stripped and discarded

 - 1 large garlic clove